tesscat/indigo/README.md

 - lldb (if debugging)
 - qemu (for running in a VM)
 - mkgpt
-- the edk2-ovmf QEMU firmware (I have no idea how I installed this one)
+- the edk2-ovmf QEMU firmware (I have no idea how I installed this one, try looking [here](https://github.com/tianocore/tianocore.github.io/wiki/OVMF))
 #### Running
 This project is by no means guaranteed to work on your machine.
 It also probably wants a Linux environment, I have no idea if this works under cygwin/WSL.